datadryad/dryad-app/documentation/dryad_install.md

 ### Explore the datasets
 Open your web browser and go to [http://localhost:3000](http://localhost:3000) to see the homepage.

-The *Explore Data* link will allow you to search and view your dataset, if you imported a sample record.
+The *Explore data* link will allow you to search and view your dataset, if you imported a sample record.

 ![Explore Splash](images/explore1.png)<br><br>
 ![Search Results](images/explore2.png)<br><br>